codeforIATI/sweden-contributions/README.md

 ## Rationale

-Many Swedish projects are grouped together by "contribution code".
-This is visible in Sweden's IATI data, e.g. for Sweden's Budget Strengthening Initiative project in Liberia:
+Many Swedish activities (implemented through Sida) are grouped together by "contribution code".
+However, theese are broken down into multiple activities in Sweden's IATI data.

+This set of scripts makes it possible to look up all the IATI Identifiers for this contribution code.

+### Type 1, e.g. `11394`

+e.g. for **Budget Strengthening Initiative** in Liberia:

 ```xml
 <sida:contribution xmlns:sida="http://sida.se/ns/contribution#" contributionid="11394"/>